asika32764/bigint-utils/README.md

 # BigInt Toolkit

-This library provides some useful arithmetic and converting functions for JS native BigInt.
+This library provides some useful arithmetic and converting functions for ES2020 BigInt.

 ## Installation